Q1: Which levels will HKUGA College operate in 2021-2022?

 A: The school will operate Secondary 1 to Secondary 6 in 2021-2022.

 Q2: How many S1 students will be accepted for the 2021-2022 school year?
 How many places are open to public application, after deducting those reserved for HKUGA Primary School graduates?

-A: The school will operate 6 Secondary 1 classes, providing 180 places.
-In 2020-2021, there will be 50 to 60 places open to public application after deducting those reserved for HKUGA Primary School graduates.
+A: The school will operate 6 Secondary 1 classes, providing 200 places.
+In 2021-2022, there will be 50 to 60 places open for public application after deducting those reserved for HKUGA Primary School graduates.